EduardDopler/auth-ms/README.md

 - password-based authentication against the JWT server
 - secure (read more on [security](#a-word-on-security))
 - scheduled auto-cleanup of expired tokens
+- Fault tolerance (retry and fallback) for store-service calls
 - `Server-Timing` headers in responses for timing and efficiency tracing
 - lightweight and fast
 - ultra-efficient native (binary) builds possible (no JVM needed)